w11wo/w11wo.github.io/_posts/2021-07-31-huggingface-jax-community-week.md

 ## 🚀 Closing Thoughts

 Although none of us managed to secure the top-15 projects, the virtual event was nonetheless a memorable one.
-I learned a ton from the people I met, and ultimately had fun participating in my first-ever online community event hosted by HuggingFace.
+I learned a ton from the people I met, and ultimately had fun participating in my first-ever online community event hosted by HuggingFace and Google Cloud.
 I cannot thank my friends and organizers enough for making this experience possible.
 And I cannot wait to join the next HuggingFace community event 🤗.

-To Steven, Sakares, Birger, and the friendliest team behind HuggingFace, thank you.
+To Steven, Sakares, Birger, and the friendliest team behind HuggingFace & JAX, thank you.